How can I make a binding reservation?

 Will I be met at the airport?

-The Canggu, Seminyak, Bukit Surf Lodge, Sanur Wet Season Camp, and Balangan Surfaris include airport transfer (return).
+The Canggu, Seminyak, and Berawa Surfaris include airport transfer (return).
 To make sure everything goes smoothly let us know your exact flight data (time of arrival and flight number) latest three days before you set off.
+One of our drivers will await you at the exit area with a name sign.

 VISA FOR INDONESIA